matrix-org/matrix-rust-sdk/README.md

 #### Media storage

-The Media storage caches matrix media so that it doesn’t have to be refetched from the internet.

-On postgres and sqlite, the media storage table is used as an LRU cache with a fixed size.
-Mysql however does not support `LIMIT` in subqueries and therefore it will delete items that have not been accessed in the past 5 minutes.

-This means that for large installations it may not be advisable to use mysql, as a large amount of media events (for example due to joining a large room) will massively increase the database size, which will not happen with postgres and sqlite.
+Mysql does not support the media storage because it does not support LIMIT in subqueries and UPDATE with returning affected rows.

 ## Minimum Supported Rust Version
 The MSRV is currently 1.60.0.